Covid 19 Risk Assessment

 What will the school day / lessons look like?

 - Staff will choose which lessons/activities will be delivered and plan outdoor lessons, where possible.
-The normal curriculum will be suspended.

 - Toys and equipment should not be used by other groups and should be cleaned between groups.

 - Unnecessary items in classrooms should be removed and stored elsewhere in the school.

 - Limit children/staff taking things home and then back to school.
 (Reading books etc)

 - Don’t share stationery or resources.
 Shared areas and surfaces need cleaning daily, and disinfected frequently

 How will children be dropped off and collected?

 - Stagger drop-off and collection times – children to arrive/ be collected at different times.